giellalt/lang-slh/slh.md

 ## HNOUN MAPPING

 * * *

-<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-slh/blob/main/src/cg3/functions.cg3)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-slh/blob/main/src/cg3/functions.cg3)</small>

+---

+# src-fst-morphology-affixes-adjectives.lexc.md

+Adjective inflection
 The Southern Puget Sound Salish language adjectives are inflected in much the same way as nouns and verbs.

 * * *